LordAxerion/FFX2_MemoryRandomizer/README.md

 Can I copy your code, or sell it?
 - Look in the license file.
 You can do whatever you want, but being named would be nice of you.

+If you have any further questions feel free to contact me on Discord: Earinor#4167